RasaHQ/rasa/examples/moodbot_calm/README.md

 # Moodbot

 The `moodbot` is a basic Rasa chatbot example.
+This version uses the Rasa CALM approach to using LLMs.

 ## What’s inside this example?